 If a recipient opens an email and only sees paragraphs on paragraphs of information, it’s likely going to be difficult to hold their attention and keep them interested in your message.
 It’s going to make for a pretty boring email.

-Whether your company operates in the B2B or B2C, your recipient will find value in engaging visuals.
+Whether your company operates in B2B or B2C, your recipient will find value in engaging visuals.
 Visuals are eye-catching, fun, present more information than just words, and generally stick with people long after the words have faded away.
-So, don’t be afraid to break up the written content and create a memorable, fun and engaging experience.
+So, don’t be afraid to break up the written content and create a memorable and engaging experience.
 Pull that email design out from the past!